-A seat commemorates those who served in the siege of Tobruk in World War Two.
+A plaque commemorates those who died in service or were killed in action during the Siege of Tobruk during World War Two.

 The Siege of Tobruk was a confrontation that lasted 241 days between Axis and Allied forces in North Africa during the Western Desert Campaign of World War Two.
 The siege started on 10 April 1941, when Tobruk was attacked by an Italo–German force under Lieutenant General Erwin Rommel and continued for 241 days up to 27 November 1941, when it was relieved by the Allied 8th Army during Operation Crusader.